SFS2X Docs / DevelopmentBasics / join-and-create-rooms

 - SFSEvent.ROOM_JOIN_ERROR, if an error occurred

 As usual we will need to register the events in our main SmartFox class instance to be notified of the result of the join operation.
-This is the full ActionScript 3 code required to handle both cases (very similar for other languages).
+This is the full code required to handle both cases (sfs is the SmartFox class instance).

 What could go wrong?